pomegranate and kidney transplant: what to expect post operation

 - Weight monitoring

 There will be a lot of rules that you will have to follow in order to maintain the health of your new kidney, but the freedom and well being that you will experience will be worth it.
 New methods of blood sampling and monitoring will allow you to do a fingerstick at home using a special kit.
-The blood can then be mailed in, which is far less disruptive than earlier, outdated methods.
+The remote patient monitoring solution allows the blood to be then be mailed in without having to go to the clinic, which is far less disruptive than earlier, outdated methods.

 Follow the rules carefully.
 Keep your kidney healthy, avoid rejection and it will give you many years of a much better life.